-■ Lambuth M. Clarke Hall (1998) reflects the College's commitment to providing state-of-theart teaching technologies.
+Lambuth M. Clarke Hall (1998) reflects the College's commitment to providing state-of-the-art teaching technologies.
 Teaching spaces, including a tiered classroom, are equipped with computers, document cameras, and interfacing capabilities.
-The building also contains the Adult Studies Office, the Learning and Writing Center, the Registrar's Office, the Center for the Study of Religious Freedom, a 24-hour computer laboratory, and faculty offices.
+The building also contains The Lighthouse: Center for Exploration & Discovery, the Learning Center, the Registrar's Office, the Center for the Study of Religious Freedom, a 24-hour computer laboratory, and faculty offices.

-■ Trinder Soccer-Lacrosse Center (1998) with Foster Field (1998) is the home of the College's soccer and lacrosse programs.
+Trinder Soccer-Lacrosse Center (1998) with Foster Field (1998) is the home of the College's soccer and lacrosse programs.
 The center includes locker rooms, restrooms, an athletic training room, a concession stand, and a press box.
 Foster Field has bleacher seating for 1,000 spectators.
 Lights were added to the facility in 2003.

-Katherine B. and Mills E. Godwin, Jr. Hall (1999) accommodates many of the College's administrative offices, including the offices of the President, Enrollment Services, Admissions, Alumni Relations, College Communications, Development, and Financial Aid.
+Katherine B. and Mills E. Godwin, Jr. Hall (1999) accommodates many of the College's administrative offices, including the Office of the President, the Center for Enrollment Services, the Center for Advancement, and the Office of Marketing & Communications.
+Godwin Hall is also home to the Barclay Sheaks Gallery, which showcases the work of the founder of the College's Art Department.

-■ Jane P. Batten Student Center (2002) features Cunningham Gymnasium, a multi-activity athletic center; the Scribner Bookstore, a 39-foot climbing wall, an NCAA regulation pool, an indoor jogging track, and a Convocation Center that serves as the home court for the men's and women's basketball teams.
-Many student services and athletic offices are housed in the Batten Center, as well as Communications laboratory space, Recreation and Leisure Studies faculty offices and Dean of Students.
+Jane P. Batten Student Center (2002) features Cunningham Gymnasium (a multi-activity athletic center); Scribner Bookstore; a 36-foot rock-climbing wall; a fitness center; an eight-lane swimming pool with whirlpool and sauna; an elevated jogging track; racquetball courts; and the Marlin Grille.
+Virginia Wesleyan athletic teams compete in the Convocation Center, home to Donald M. Forsyth Court.
+Many student services and athletic offices are housed in the Batten Student Center, as well as communication laboratory space, recreation and leisure studies faculty offices.

-■ Everett Tennis Center (2011), built on the foundation of the Penzold Tennis Center, contains eight courts including two championship courts and two lighted grandstand courts.
+Everett Tennis Center (2011), built on the foundation of the Penzold Tennis Center, contains eight courts including two championship courts and two lighted grandstand courts.
 The Center features spectator-friendly fencing, an upgraded lighting system on the grandstand courts, a welcome gazebo, a viewing stand, a brick façade entrance and ample seating for fans.

-■ Birdsong Field (2015) is a state-of-the-art synthetic turf field and athletic venue that is home to the men's and women's lacrosse teams and the field hockey team.
-The facility features a prominent entrance building with ticketing, concessions and restrooms; an electronic scoreboard; field lighting; aluminum fencing and landscaping.
-The facility also hosts the College's numerous intramural programs.
+Birdsong Field (2015) is a synthetic turf field and athletic venue supporting field hockey, men's and women's lacrosse and soccer, and intramural sports.
+Paphites Pavilion features a prominent entryway with ticketing, concessions and restrooms; an electronic scoreboard; field lighting; and aluminum fencing and landscaping.